fkarg/AntWorld/README.md

 you can save and load your created and edited mazes, but first the state of everything else will not be supported.

 well - at least that's the idea.

+checklist:

+GUI: (parts missing)
+Maze - Check
+changing wall states - Check
+creation algorithms: Random and Perfect, as well as a reset - Check searchAlgorithm A* - Check showTile - Check
+Ant - Check
+showAnt - Check
+tickSystem - in Progress (need someone else who knows more about it) AntBase - in Progress (need to redefine it)
+Resources - in Progress
+Scent - yet to start

+KI: (all missing)
+Reactive Ant-behaviour
+half-cognitive Ant-behaviour (map)
+(map might be chaning)
+selectable Ant-behaviour
+AntBase that signs tasks